Talentless Nana: Characters

 A powerful Talented who is a former student at the island.
 His talent allows him to transform into any living creature and even use their talents, provided his transformation is not seen by other people.

 Media

 Manga

-Talentless Nana is written by Looseboy and illustrated by Iori Furuya.
-The series began serialization in Square Enix's shōnen manga magazine Monthly Shōnen Gangan on May 12, 2016.
-As of February 2025, it has been collected in thirteen tankōbon volumes.
+Written by Looseboy and illustrated by Iori Furuya, Talentless Nana was serialized in Square Enix's shōnen manga magazine Monthly Shōnen Gangan from May 12, 2016, to July 10, 2026.
+Square Enix collected its chapters in fifteen tankōbon volumes, which were released from February 22, 2017, to September 11, 2026.

 Crunchyroll digitally published the series in North America until December 11, 2023.
 It was then subsequently picked up by Square Enix's Manga Up! service.